Central and Peripheral Nervous System Effects

 Metronidazole has shown mutagenic activity in in vitro assay systems including the Ames test.
 Studies in mammals in vivo have failed to demonstrate a potential for genetic damage.

-There are no adequate and well controlled studies of FLAGYL in pregnant women.
-There are published data from case-control studies, cohort studies, and 2 meta-analyses that include more than 5000 pregnant women who used metronidazole during pregnancy.
+There are no adequate and well-controlled studies of FLAGYL 375 capsules in pregnant women.
+There are published data from case-control studies, cohort studies, and 2-meta-analyses that include more than 5000 pregnant women who used metronidazole during pregnancy.
 Many studies included first trimester exposures.
-One study showed an increased risk of cleft lip, with or without cleft palate, in infants exposed to metronidazole in-utero; however, these findings were not confirmed.
+One study showed an increased risk of cleft lip, with or without cleft palate, in infants exposed to metronidazole in-utero; however, these finding were not confirmed.
 In addition, more than ten randomized placebo-controlled clinical trials enrolled more than 5000 pregnant women to assess the use of antibiotic treatment (including metronidazole) for bacterial vaginosis on the incidence of preterm delivery.
-Most studies did not show an increased risk for congenital anomalies or other adverse fetal outcomes following metronidazole exposure during pregnancy.
+Most studies did not show an increased risk for congenital abnormalities or other adverse fetal outcomes following metronidazole exposure during pregnancy.
 Three studies conducted to assess the risk of infant cancer following metronidazole exposure during pregnancy did not show an increased risk; however, the ability of these studies to detect such a signal was limited.

 Metronidazole crosses the placental barrier and its effects on the human fetal organogenesis are not known.
 Reproduction studies have been performed in rats, rabbits, and mice at doses similar to the maximum recommended human dose based on body surface area comparisons.
 There was no evidence of harm to the fetus due to metronidazole.